rahil627/SuperTuxParty/README.md

 ## Engine

 SuperTuxParty is built with the [Godot Engine](https://godotengine.org/).
-The stable version, 3.2.2, is used.
+The latest stable version, 3.3.2, is used.

 ## Issues